smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 10: Implement Azure AD Privileged Identity Management

-In this task, you will implement Azure AD Privileged Identity Management
+In this task, you will implement Azure AD Privileged Identity Management.

 1. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **All services** blade.